-In February 1998 an interesting debate held at the Royal Lymington Yacht Club with the motion: "This house believes that the future of cruising yachts are the fast, light displacement boats that are fun to sail and are seaworthy."
+In February 1998 an interesting debate held at the Royal Lymington Yacht Club with the motion: "This house believes that the future of cruising yachts are the fast, light displacement boats that are fun to sail and that are seaworthy."

 At this public debate the two sides of british yacht designers had gathered, the extreme 'modern' and the more traditional designers.
 The term 'Light Displacement Boat' was meant to mean the highly expensive modern monohulls with deep fin keels and tall, high tension masts. "and that are seaworthy" shows that the proposers consider some modern light displacement boats lack seaworthiness.

 In general, the phrasing of the motion implied a disappointing lack of knowledge of the world's sailing craft, for seaworthy, light displacement cruising craft - coastal and ocean - have been around for thousands of years and have been, and are being, adapted for present day sailors.

 The Viking ship was a light displacement craft, and modern descendants of such craft, like the Norwegian fishing boat the 'FEMBORING' or some of Ian Outrecht's excellent Viking era style craft are "fun to sail" and like FEMBORINGs are seaworthy craft.